a20351766/udo.1.4.0/docs/source/network/network.md

 ### Types of peers

-In Hyperledger Fabric, while all peers are the same, they can assume multiple roles depending on how the network is configured.
+In Hyperledger UDO, while all peers are the same, they can assume multiple roles depending on how the network is configured.
 We now have enough understanding of a typical network topology to describe these roles.